uncw-library/d8-staff/README.md

 ### Background

-There are three containers:  apache/drupal, mysql, and phpmyadmin.
-Apache listens at port 80 & connects to /var/www/html/web inside the apache/drupal container.
+There are three containers:  apache-drupal, mysql, and phpmyadmin.
+Apache listens at port 80 & connects to /var/www/html/web inside the apache-drupal container.

 The dev box runs on your local computer.
-No need to ssh to any other server.

 Content/configuration are changed on the live server.
 They are saved in the database and in drupal-sync.

 Code is changed on the dev box.
 We can QA our changes locally.

+## Dev box

-### How to build a dev box
+### How to create a dev box

 1) Clone this repo to your local computer